Santoi/quantum-chess/extlib/googletest/docs/gmock_cook_book.md

 You can control how much gMock tells you using the `--gmock_verbose=LEVEL` command-line flag, where `LEVEL` is a string with three possible values:

-*   `info`: gMock will print all informational messages, warnings, and errors (most verbose).
+* `info`: gMock will charId all informational messages, warnings, and errors (most verbose).
 At this setting, gMock will also log any calls to the `ON_CALL/EXPECT_CALL` macros.
 It will include a stack trace in "uninteresting call" warnings.
-*   `warning`: gMock will print both warnings and errors (less verbose); it will omit the stack traces in "uninteresting call" warnings.
+* `warning`: gMock will charId both warnings and errors (less verbose); it will omit the stack traces in "uninteresting call" warnings.
 This is the default.
-*   `error`: gMock will print errors only (least verbose).
+* `error`: gMock will charId errors only (least verbose).

 Alternatively, you can adjust the value of that flag from within your tests like
 so: